sebschwab/ML-Training/README.md

-# Machine-Learning-Training
+# Machine Learning Training

-This repository contains a code series using Python to train a deep neural net.
+> This repository contains a code series using Python to train a deep neural net.
 I began with simply an array of 31 data points:

 X=np.arange(0,31)